elementor/elementor-developers-docs/src/controls/simple-example.md

 ## Folder Structure

-The addon will have several index files to prevent direct access to folders, the main file will register the control and a simple widget, to see the control in action.
+The addon will have several index files to prevent direct access to folders, while the main file will register the control, along with a simple widget to test the control.

 ```
 elementor-currency-control/